-This paper set out to demonstrate that without prioritisation of digital transformation by the CAF, it will fail to establish and endure partnerships with their allies, pan-government, and industry.
+This paper has demonstrated that without prioritisation of digital transformation by the CAF, it will fail to establish and endure partnerships with their allies, pangovernment, and industry.
 To do this, the paper first outlined a potential deployment scenario for the CAF, orientating the reader to the situational challenges digital transformation needs to address for defence.
-The paper first addressed digital transformation of digital activity and how this has since been relayed into direction for pan-government departments, including the CAF.
-It also assessed the government's alignment with industry as well as the impact of digital of Canada's population.
-The paper then reviewed the CAF's current response to digital transformation, including its Digital Campaign Plan and Digital Transformation Directive, to recognise the benefits it will deliver, while identifying gaps in their current approach such as industry engagement and prioritised funding.
-Thirdly, the paper considered the current perception of the CAF's approach to digital integration with its allies and partners by assessing their approaches to digital transformation and where there is alignment or divergence with strategies from the CAF.
-Throughout, the deployment scenario was considered to highlight real-life benefits of digital transformation on behalf of defence outputs with the paper then summarising the direct benefits to the CAF organisation.
+The paper first addressed digital transformation from the Government of Canada's perspective, analysing their approach to global evolution of digital activity, how this has since been relayed into direction for pan-government departments, including the CAF and it also assessed the government's alignment with industry as well as the impact of digital of Canada's population.
+The paper then reviewed the CAF's current response to digital transformation, including its Digital Campaign Plan and Digital Transformation Directive, in order to recognise the benefits it will deliver, while identifying gaps in their current approach such as industry engagement and prioritised funding.
+Finally, the paper considered the current perception of the CAF's approach to digital integration with its allies and partners by assessing their approaches to digital transformation and where there is alignment or divergence with strategies from the CAF.
+Throughout this paper, the deployment scenario was considered to highlight real-life benefits of digital transformation on behalf of defence outputs with the paper then summarising the direct benefits to the CAF organisation.

 By analysing digital transformation from these three angles, the paper demonstrated that the CAF, enabled by the Government of Canada's intent, has all the momentum available to truly integrate and excel its approach to digital transformation.
-However, it must continuously evolve its approach to learn from the lessons identified by its allies, NATO, and industry to truly remain at the forefront of its evolution, and more importantly, prioritise the resources required to enable this.
-In parallel, the Government of Canada must now begin to frame the potentials of digital in terms of security threat mitigation to ensure the motivations behind the digital transformation are orientated by the ambition to strive to be a leading defence partner rather than realising too late that digital and security threats are not integrated.
+It must however continuously evolve its approach to learn from the lessons identified by its allies, NATO, and industry in order to truly remain at the forefront of its evolution, and more importantly, prioritise the resources required to enable this.

+In parallel, the Government of Canada must now begin to frame the potentials of digital in terms of security threat mitigation to ensure the motivations behind the digital transformation are guided by the ambition to strive to be a leading defence partner rather than realising too late that digital and security threats are not integrated.
 Failure to do so will result in the CAF, as demonstrated in their exclusion from partnerships such as AUKUS, being self-relegated to the status of less than favourable coalition partners.
-This should be a wake-up call for the Government of Canada and the CAF to act now to avoid losing its promised momentum to achieving digital transformation.
+This alone should be a wake-up call for the Government of Canada and the CAF to act now to avoid losing its promised momentum to achieving digital transformation.
+If this CAF does not like change, it will like irrelevance even less.